NickKartha/GYLT/README.md

 + [17/3/19] Fear of the dark and the unknown: https://knowyourmeme.com/memes/you-are-likely-to-be-eaten-by-a-grue
 + [4/4/19] Lethargy, Inactivity and Fear of Criticism : Do things, fail lots.
 Better to be known as a doer who fails than a quitter who fails.
 Fail gracefully, fall humble, fall with humity and dignity and elegance.
 Be elequant; go out to win an extempore.
 Be quaint, be honest, be peace, be humble.
 Sit down.
 + [11/4/19] Communication: The difficulty of staying connected and in conteact.
 The hardship of navigating through the expiry of social group interactions and group disolves.
 Finding new connections and growing relations into fruitful industries.
++ [15/5/19] Deadlines and Making the Cut; The hare lost to the turtle because it napped.
+Imagine had the the turtle won.
++ [16/5/19] Organization: The tremendous pain of havig things hither and dither without easy access.
 ---
 <strike>
 ## Embarrasments and Guilt